Israel-Tanjiro/Sapphire_G4CMP/README.md

 /g4cmp/Millerl 0

 ```
+Those commands are include on the Caustic.mac macro.

 # How to Obtain the Phonon Caustics Patterns
 We follow the standard procedure established on geant4 to compile and execute a program.